-67. Additional "Action Item" encumbrances
+70. Additional "Action Item" encumbrances

-Any additional "action item" encumbrances related to your award will be shown online via the DCJS On-line Grant Management System (OGMS) website under menu item Grants> Encumbrances.
+Any additional "action item" encumbrances related to your award will be shown online via the DCJS On-Line Grant Management System (OGMS) website under menu item Grants> Encumbrances.
 The subgrantee must comply with any items listed there prior to DCJS disbursing funds.

-Unless otherwise stated, all encumbrances must be met by their determined deadline.
-If they remain unmet by their deadline, then the subgrantee must report to the DCJS, by letter, the steps taken to achieve compliance, the reasons for non-compliance, and the expected date of compliance.
+Unless otherwise stated, these encumbrances must be met by December 31, 2024.
+If they remain unmet after this date, then the subgrantee must report to the DCJS, by letter, the steps taken to achieve compliance, the reasons for non-compliance, and the expected date of compliance.
 DCJS may terminate grant funding based upon unexplained or unreasonable failure to substantially comply with encumbrances within reasonable specified time frames.